In my latest DIY post on how to make a body wash for sensitive skin I wrote about toxin-free living.

 In 2012 I took a trip to Costa Rica, much in need of recovery from a very intense academic year.

-The first few weeks I stayed with a good friend with a very healthy lifestyle.
+The first few weeks I stayed with a good friend who lives a very healthy lifestyle.

-He wakes up everyday at 5.30, goes surfing, has a healthy breakfast, does some of his photography and editing work and has lunch.
-If there are good waves he goes surfing again, then returns to work, does yoga, has dinner and sleeps by 10 pm.
+He wakes up everyday at 5.30, goes surfing, has a healthy breakfast, does some photography and editing work and has lunch.
+If there are good waves he goes surfing again.
+He then returns to work, does yoga, has dinner and sleeps by 10 pm.

 He is vegetarian, doesn’t drink alcohol or smoke, practises kung fu and is a passionate nature photographer.